nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/heap.md

   - In `siftUp(e)`, the worst case happens when `e` is the leaf node, and guess what? there are n/2 leaf nodes!

-This affects the time complexity of building max heap function that is about to mentioned below:
+This affects the time complexity of building max heap function that is about to be mentioned below:

 ---